-When you pay close attention to your eating habits, you’ll tend to look at the nutritional information behind the package, and with good reason.
-However, where people often get it wrong is when they focus solely on calories……
+When you pay close attention to your eating habits, you’ll tend to look at the nutritional information on the package, and with good reason.
+However, where people often get it wrong is when they focus solely on calories…

 Here is an example:

-Let’s compare whole wheat pasta and a chocolate ice cream.
+Let’s compare whole wheat pasta and chocolate ice cream.
 If the healthiest choice seems obvious at first, in terms of calories, it’s less clear.
-Indeed, whole pasta contains on average 330kcal per 100g, compared with about 200kcal for chocolate ice cream.
+Indeed, whole wheat pasta contains an average of 330kcal per 100g, compared with about 200kcal for a serving of chocolate ice cream.

-However, if you decide to stop eating whole wheat pasta and replace it with ice cream instead, every day, you may have a big surprises on the scale.
+However, if you decide to stop eating whole wheat pasta every day and replace it with ice cream instead, you might have a big surprise when you step on the scale or when you visit your doctor.
 So, what else can help you make the right choices?